UB-Mannheim/PalMA/INSTALL.md

 The PHP5 default configuration for the Apache2 webserver permits file uploads up to 2 MB.
 This limit is too low for typical documents (images, office documents, pdf).
 Change the setting upload_max_filesize in /etc/php5/apache2/php.ini.
 10 MB is a good value.
+There is another limit for the maximum size of HTML posts with a default value of 8 MB.
+As this is less than the 10 MB needed for file uploads, the setting post_max_size must also be increased by setting it to 10 MB.

 PalMA